tangle-network/gadget/CONTRIBUTING.md

-# Contributing to Tangle Network Gadget
+# Contributing to Tangle Network's Gadget Repository

 Thank you for your interest in contributing to the Tangle Network Gadget project!
 This document provides guidelines and instructions for contributing.